IBM/aspera-cli/docs/README.erb.md

 Scenario: Access to a "Shares on Demand" (SHOD) server on AWS is provided by a partner.
 We need to transfer files from this third party SHOD instance into our Azure BLOB storage.
-Simply create an "Aspera Transfer Service" instance (https://ts.asperasoft.com), which provides access to the node API.
+Simply create an "Aspera Transfer Service" instance, which provides access to the node API.
 Then create a configuration for the "SHOD" instance in the configuration file: in section "shares", a configuration named: awsshod.
 Create another configuration for the Azure ATS instance: in section "node", named azureats.
 Then execute the following command: